Standards of academic progress | Stark State College | North Canton, Ohio

 Appeal process

 If federal financial aid is reinstated as a result of the appeals process, a student is placed on probation for one term.
-During the probationary period, a student must successfully complete all registered courses and achieve a 2.0 grade point average.
-After one semester, if the student meets the probation requirements, the student will be placed on an academic plan and must continue to complete all registered courses and maintain a term 2.0 GPA.
+During the probationary period, a student must successfully complete all registered courses and achieve a 2.0 term grade point average.
+After one semester, if the student meets the probation requirements, the student will be placed on an academic plan and must continue to successfully complete all registered courses and maintain a term 2.0 GPA.
 As long as a student is meeting the requirements of the academic plan, he or she will continue to receive aid.
 Once a student is at a 67 percent completion rate for all attempted courses and a 2.0 grade point average, he or she will go back to good standing.

 Appeal procedure

-A student must complete the Standards of Academic Progress Appeal form and submit it to Gateway Student Services along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
+STEP ONE: A student must complete the Standards of Academic Progress Appeal form and submit it to Gateway Student Services along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
 The explanation must include what improvements a student has made that will ensure future academic success.

 The committee reserves the right to establish parameters as part of the approval process.
 This includes, but is not limited to, restrictions of credit hours or specific courses, mandatory advising, or adherence to an academic plan.